Small Business Tax Preparation Costs 2026

 Tax preparation costs have increased significantly in recent years:

-2023 Increases: 6-9% average increase.
+6-9% average increase.
 Staffing challenges and increasing complexity drove higher rates.

-2025 Increases: 7-12% average increase projected.
+7-12% average increase projected.
 The trend of firms dropping small, unprofitable clients continued.
 Average effective rate increases higher due to client restructuring.

-Why Increases Are Happening:
+Why Increases Are Happening

 Bundled vs. Itemized Pricing